-The Ninetees… Nirvana, Pearl Jam and pop bands, and in 1992 – a new logo for the ALP, to match their new Prime Minister.
-Dropping their full name, they modernised their logo, drawing inspiration the flag; The red stripe from the union Jack, and the southern cross.
+The Nineties… Nirvana, Pearl Jam and pop bands, and in 1992 – a new logo for the ALP, to match their new Prime Minister.
+Dropping their full name, they modernised their logo, drawing inspiration from the flag; The red stripe from the Union Jack, and the southern cross.

-We can see another example of the continuing targeting of the female vote by Bob Hawke – until Paul Keating seized the reigns of the Labor party early into this new decade with his emphasis on “Leadership” although he doesn’t look very convinced about it in this photo.
-His less-likeable persona possibly lead to the decision to use “leadership” as the focus.
-Labor spent much of this decade in opposition; but their campaign messages were mostly positive:
+We can see another example of the continuing targeting of the female vote by Bob Hawke – until Paul Keating seized the reigns of the Labor party early into this new decade with his emphasis on “Leadership”.
+However, he doesn’t look very convinced about it in this photo.
+His less-likeable persona possibly leads to the decision to use “leadership” as the focus.
+Labor spent much of this decade in opposition, but their campaign messages were mostly positive:

 Paul Keating wanted ‘Opportunity for all Australians’,